-Dr. Thompson has received funding and co-funding for several research and educational grants from NIH, NSF, the Air Force, the Pittsburgh Conference, NASA, DOE, and the U.S. Army.
-He has published, and has given numerous talks and presentations in his current research area.
-He has served on national grant review panels, and has served as a research and program proposal consultant to NSF, NASA, EPA, NIH, QEM, Project Kaleidoscope, and liberal arts colleges.
+He has received funding and co-funding for several research and educational grants from NIH, NSF, the Air Force, the Pittsburgh Conference, NASA, DOE, and the U.S. Army.
+He has published and has given numerous talks and presentations in his current research area.
+He has served on national grant proposal review panels for NIH, NSF, NASA, EPA; and has served as a research and program consultant for QEM, Project Kaleidoscope, and liberal arts colleges.

 He is a member of University of Chicago James Franck Institute NSF Materials Research Center Visiting Advisory Committee, the American Chemical Society’s 2001 and 2003 General Chemistry Examination Committees, and the Chemistry Praxis I & II and Graduate Record Examination (GRE) Committees.
 He also serves on the Georgia Assessment for Certification of Educators (GACE) Content Advisory Committee for Chemistry.

 Dr. Thompson is also a frequent speaker on the preparation and training minority students in science and the contributions of African Americans in the sciences.
 He served as the P.I. of the NSF sponsored and NASA funded Model Institutions for Excellence Program at Spelman College.
 He has hosted high school students in an American Chemical Society (ACS) Project SEED summer research program, served for 10 years on the ACS National Project SEED Committee, and currently is a member of the ACS Committee on Minority Affairs.